vmware/global-load-balancing-services-for-kubernetes/docs/federation.md

 Each site has an Avi Controller deployed.
 Site 1's Avi Controller is chosen as the GSLB Leader and all the other sites are GSLB followers.
 AMKO is deployed on all three sites.
 For cluster 1 (in site 1), it is marked as the leader.
 And, for clusters 2 and 3, it is marked as follower.
 User adds/updates the `GSLBConfig` and `GDP` objects in cluster 1, AMKO's federator in cluster 1 federates the changes to these objects to all the follower clusters.

-### AMKOCluster CRD to control federation
+### Federation Configuration using AMKOCluster CRD
 A CRD called `AMKOCluster` governs the federation.
-With this CR, users can specify which clusters to federate on, along with a few other parameters.

 A typical `AMKOCluster` object for a leader AMKO looks like this:
 ```yaml
 apiVersion: amko.vmware.com/v1alpha1
 kind: AMKOCluster